instar-robotics/kheops/README.md

 ## IV Neural Script developpers guide ##

-* Main information are provide in the papyrus software description.
+* Main information are provided in the papyrus software description.

 ## V Functions developpers guide ##

-* Main information are provide in the alexandria software description.
+* Main information are provided in the alexandria software description.